-Our blogging friend, Layla from The Lettered Cottage, one of my favorite blogs, is hosting a link party on January 16th, she’s calling:
+Our blogging friend, Layla from The Lettered Cottage, is hosting a link party on January 16th, she’s calling ‘the word of the year link party’.

 No, Hmmmm isn’t my ‘word of the year’, (at least not this year) but it does give me pause to think.
 To be able to put my goals into one word for this year is a challenge indeed.